 - Choose a box or two and limit your sentimental keepsakes or Christmas décor to the chosen container(s).

-- Limit your book collection to what will fit in one bookcase.
+- Limit your book collection to what fits in one bookcase.

-- Give your children a shelf, a closet, or another limited space (such as one basket for stuffed animals) and help them choose their favorites to fit within that boundary.
+- Give your children a shelf, closet, or other limited space (such as one basket for stuffed animals) and help them choose their favorites to fit within that boundary.
 Do the same with your hobby supplies.

 - Pick a number!
-You might decide to keep two sets of sheets for every bed, two sets of towels per person, or two mugs for every coffee/tea/hot chocolate drinker in your household.
+Decide to keep two sets of sheets for every bed, two sets of towels per person, or two mugs for every coffee/tea/cocoa drinker in your household.

-As you choose your favorite, most-used and necessary items, you start to realize that anything left over is less valuable to you than what you have already selected.
-Now you can declutter those leftovers with ease, knowing that you have plenty for your needs and wants.
+As you choose favorite, useful, and necessary items, you realize that anything left over is less valuable to you than what you've already selected.
+Now you can declutter the leftovers with ease, confident that you have enough.

-Few of us actually face deprivation, so I realize that what I'm talking about is a chosen lifestyle, very different from actual poverty.
-I don't intend to glamorize true hardship.
+Few of us face real deprivation, so I'm talking about a chosen lifestyle, very different from actual poverty.
+I don't intend to glamorize hardship.
 But when we place limits on our belongings and activities, we become more decisive, imaginative, and skilled.